cpmech/laclib/README.md

 #include "../src/laclib.h"
 using namespace std;

-// NOTE: The code must be inside the "run" function because
+// NOTE: The code must be inside a sub-scope such as the "run"
-//       the destructor of SolverMumps calls dmumps finalize.
+//       function because the destructor of SolverMumps will call
+//       dmumps to clean up memory.
+Also, the "run" function
+//       assists in catching exceptions.

 void run(int argc, char **argv)
 {